opensafely/documentation/docs/getting-started/explanation/understanding-github-codespaces/index.md

 This is just as if it were a real desktop or laptop that you were working on, except this virtual machines has been configured for OpenSAFELY use.

+The OpenSAFELY research template contains a GitHub Codespaces configuration to allow you to run OpenSAFELY
+**without any installation required on your own computer**.

 This removes the need to have anything other than a web browser installed to work on OpenSAFELY projects.